barek2k2/ML_Ruby/README.md

 # MLRuby

-Machine Learning based Ruby gem used for forcasting or predicting or classifying anything(for example: next month billing forcast, upcoming sales order, approval status etc).
+Machine Learning based Ruby gem used for forcasting or predicting or classifying anything(for example: next month billing forcast, upcoming sales order, user approval status etc).
 Linear Regression and DecisionTreeClassifier algorithms are used powered by Python3 under the hood.

+## Pre-requisite
+1. Please make sure you have Python3 installed in your Machine.
+The gem will run `which python3` to locate your installed python3 in your Machine.
+Usually it is installed at `/usr/bin/python3`

+2. Please make sure you have `scikit-learn` and `pandas` python libraries are installed in Machine.

+Here is an example of how to install these python libraries via the command line in MacOS.

+`/usr/bin/python3 -m pip install scikit-learn`

+`/usr/bin/python3 -m pip install pandas`

 ## Installation

-Make sure you have Python3 installed at `/usr/bin/python3` in your Machine.

     $ gem install ML_Ruby